steffijerome0809/homeworkweek3/README.md

 # Getting Started

 Download the project from github repo to your local workspace.
 Since these are webpages there are no dependecieeis so index.html - web page can be launched by righ clicking.
+The uer is should enter a password that is atleast 8 characters and not more than 128 characters .
+Else the password would not be generated and the steps must be repeated again .
+The user should select atlest one character type, failing which an empty content will be displayed .
+The user can select minimum as well as max number of character types.

 # Prerequisite